darkopavlovic/Be-Gone-Bot/README.md

 - Create a .env file that contains PORT, NODE_ENV, CLIENT_ID, CLIENT_SECRET
 - Start dev server with `npm run dev`

+# Built With

+- NodeJS with Express
+- React
+- Twitch API
+- Material UI

 # License

 This project is licensed under the MIT License.